Home-office deductions for the 2020-2022 tax years

 Revenu Québec’s website has further information on claiming home-office expenses.

-The new guidance provided by the CRA and Revenu Québec on home-office expenses provides welcome relief for you and other employees who have worked from home during 2020 as a result of the COVID-19 pandemic, as well as employers who may be required to prepare declarations.
-You should review the new guidance with your professional tax advisor as part of the 2020 income tax filing season.
+The guidance provided by the CRA and Revenu Québec on home-office expenses provides welcome relief for you and other employees who have worked from home as a result of the COVID-19 pandemic, as well as employers who may be required to prepare declarations.
+You should review the guidance with your professional tax advisor.
 Please contact our team for further information.